Treatment Effect Quantiles in Stratified Randomized Experiments and Matched Observational Studies: Randomization Tests for Quantiles of Individual Treatment Effects

-In \eqref{eq:integer_program}, we are essentially using the dummy variables $(x_{s1}, \ldots, x_{sn_s})$ to represent the choice of $l_s$ for stratum $s$, where $l_s$ corresponds to the only index $l$ such that $x_{sl} = 1$.
-We denote the minimum value of the objective function in \eqref{eq:integer_program} by $t_{k,c}$.
-By the definition in \eqref{eq:pNkc}, $p_{k,c} = G(t_{k,c})$. {\rev Indeed, the integer programming in \eqref{eq:integer_program} is equivalent to a multiple-choice knapsack problem \citep[see, e.g.,][]{kellerer2004multiple}.
+It is not difficult to see that the solution to the integer programming in (13) is identical to the one with the equality constraint $\sum_{s=1}^S \sum_{l=0}^{n_{s}} x_{sl} l = N-k$ replaced by the inequality constraint $\sum_{s=1}^S \sum_{l=0}^{n_{s}} x_{sl} l \le N-k$, since $t_{s,c}(l)$ is decreasing in $l$ for any $s$ and $c$.
+The integer programming in \eqref{eq:integer_program} is therefore essentially an instance of the multiple-choice knapsack problem \citep[see, e.g.,][]{kellerer2004multiple}.
 In particular, we can view $w_{sl} \equiv l$ as the weight and $p_{sl} = -t_{s,c}(l)$ as the profit, and we want to choose exactly one item from each stratum such that the total profit is maximized without exceeding the capacity $N-k$ in the corresponding total weight.
-Moreover, the multiple-choice knapsack problem is NP-hard, since it covers the knapsack problem as a special case \citep{kellerer2004multiple}.} Therefore, the computation for \eqref{eq:integer_program} can be slow in practice, especially when $N-k$ is large and the strata number $S$ and sizes $n_s$'s are large.
+The general multiple-choice knapsack problem is NP-hard \citep{kellerer2004multiple}.
+However, since the weight capacity in our context is always bounded by $N$, the problem in \eqref{eq:integer_program} can be solved in polynomial time; see the next subsection for more details.

 It is straightforward to ease the computation in \eqref{eq:integer_program} by relaxing the integer constraints, which then transforms the optimization into the following linear programming problem: